 Richard Greenway was sentenced to death by the State of Arizona for a double murder.
-According to court documents Richard Greenway and Christopher Lincoln would rob a home and in the process would shoot and kill the two victims, Lili Champagne and her 17-year-old daughter, Mindy Champagne.
+According to court documents Richard Greenway and Christopher Lincoln would rob a home and in the process would shoot and kill the two victims, Lili Champagne and her 17-year-old daughter, Mindy Peters.
 The two murderers would steal a number of possessions from the home before fleeing.
 The pair would later be arrested.
 Christopher Lincoln was a juvenile at the time of the killing and was sentenced to life in prison without parole.
 Richard Greenway was convicted and sentenced to death.

 Richard Greenway 2021 Information

 On March 27, 1988, Greenway and Christopher Lincoln. burglarized the Tucson home of Lili Champagne.
 Greenway shot and killed Mrs. Champagne and her 17-year-old daughter, Mindy, with a .22 rifle.
 He and Lincoln then stole some property, including Mrs. Champagne’s Porsche.
 The two later abandoned the Porsche after setting it on fire.
 Greenway later boasted to a jail inmate that he had killed the women because they had seen his face.
 Lincoln, a juvenile, was tried as an adult and convicted for the murders.
 He received concurrent life sentences